dreadlearner/tex/readme.md

 ### counters

-if you want your counters to be just a single number, pass the option `singlecounter` to `structure`. if you do not pass this, by default boxes will be numbered within each section.

-if you'd like your counters numbered within some other counter, pass the option `counterwithin=<YOURCOUNTER>`.

-the way this is implemented sucks, it literally just appends `YOURCOUNTER.` to the front of the counter, and ensures that the counter reindexes after every iteration of `YOURCOUNTER`.
+if you want your counters incremented as a subcounter of something other than `section`, pass the name of the counter you want the boxes to number with respect to as the argument to the option `counterinside` (i know this naming convention sucks).

 ## todo
 - some way of making TODOs apparent